patelnav/ctrlspeak/README.md

 ## 🚀 Overview

 **ctrlSPEAK** is your *set-it-and-forget-it* speech-to-text companion.
 Triple-tap `Ctrl`, speak your mind, and watch your words appear wherever your cursor blinks — effortlessly copied and pasted.
-Built for macOS, it’s lightweight, low-overhead, and stays out of your way until you call it.
+Built for macOS, it's lightweight, low-overhead, and stays out of your way until you call it.

 ## ✨ Features